Select your college above or begin researching district library resources below.

 Thorns |

-RECOMMENDED USE IN THE LANDSCAPE: One of the most beautiful of the Sonoran desert native trees.
-Plant as an accent or in natural areas.
+RECOMMENDED USE IN THE LANDSCAPE: Plant as an accent or in natural areas.
 Like other desert trees it will tend to grow as large shrub or multibranched tree unless trained, although still very striking.
 Make sure to select a space where there's enough room for the plant's mature height.
 Grows in association with Palo Verde, Saguaro, Ocotillo, Brittlebush, Creosote Bush, and Mesquite, so these plants would complement it well in the landscape.
+Highly recommended for every landscape that can fit this native tree, as it is highly valuable to wildlife and provides excellent dappled shade.

 FOR FURTHER INFORMATION